 At this time, our internship training program is a member of Association of Psychology Postdoctoral and Internship Centers (APPIC; program code 2457).
 Supervised hours accrued meet the California Board of Psychology's requirements for licensure.
-Our training program is currently fully accredited by the American Psychological Association (APA).
-Our self-study was completed in 2024 and our next site visit will occur in 2026.
+Our training program is currently accredited by the American Psychological Association (APA).
+Our next review period will occur in 2024.
 Any questions about accreditation may be addressed to: Office of Accreditation, American Psychological Association, 750 First Street, NE, Washington, DC 20002.
-Telephone: 202-336-5979.
+Telephone: (202) 336-5979.

 Our program will be participating in the National Matching Service (NMS).
-Our National Matching Service (NMS) Program Number is 245711.
+Our 2022-2023 National Matching Service (NMS) Program Number is 245711.
 The internship training program agrees to abide by the recruitment and ranking policies.
 More specifically, no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.